-As of the date of this filing, we had approximately \$1.5 million of cash or cash equivalents on hand and current liabilities of approximately \$1.1 million.
-If we fail to obtain additional capital in the near future, we will have to curtail or terminate our planned business operations, in which case you will lose all or part of your investment.
+As of December 31, 2008, we had approximately \$865,000 of cash or cash equivalents on hand.
+On February 20 and 23, 2009, we entered into Stock Subscription and Purchase Agreements with certain accredited investors pursuant to which such investors purchased 500,000 shares of our Common Stock at a price of \$1.00 per share.
+We estimate the total proceeds to be received of \$500,000 will be sufficient to fund operations through March 31, 2009.
+Should these proceeds not ultimately be received, we have sufficient funds to operate through approximately the end of February 2009.
+If we fail to obtain additional capital in the immediate future, we will have to terminate our planned business operations, in which case you will lose all or part of your investment.
 There is substantial doubt we can continue as a going concern given our current financial condition.